AlaskaAirlines/AuroSvelteDemo/README.md

 | npm start | Runs the app in the development mode.<br />Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 ||Browser sync and linting in the CLI is enabled.
 | npm test | Launches the test runner in the interactive watch mode
-|| See [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
 | npm build | Production build in the `build` folder.<br>Optimized, minimized and prepared for deployment
-||See [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Setting up new React project with Auro Web Components
+## Setting up a new Svelte project with Auro Web Components

-The following steps will let you start using Web Components in your React application across all supported browsers.
+The following steps will let you start using Web Components in your Svelte application across all supported browsers.

 ### Install